 - Lunch: Chickpea salad, tuna, cucumber, tomatoes, and lemon.

-- Dinner: Grilled turkey breast with baked potatoes and sautéed spinach.
+- Dinner: Grilled turkey fillet with baked potatoes and sautéed spinach.

 SATURDAY :

-- Breakfast: Wholemeal pancakes with maple syrup and fresh fruit.
+- Breakfast: Whole-wheat pancakes with maple syrup and fresh fruit.

 - Lunch: Homemade pizza with whole wheat dough, tomato sauce, grilled vegetables, and mozzarella.

-- Dinner: Stir-fried shrimp with vegetables and soba noodles.
+- Dinner: Shrimp wok with vegetables and soba noodles.

 Sunday :